stephcahail/blocks-and-noble/README.md

 The smart contracts created are the contracts between an author and the publishing company that published his/her book(s) and the contracts between the author and users who purchase his/her book.

 To initialize truffle, run "truffle init" in the command line.
 Since the migrations and contracts are already in place, then answer "N" to everything.
+After running the compile and migrate commands, run "npm run dev" to open the local interface.
+See the pet shop tutorial for more details about these steps.

 Please let me know if you have any questions or issues by emailing me: stephcahail@gmail.com.
 Or, if you know me personally please reach out in other ways that may be more convenient. :)